run-house/runhouse/docs/tutorials/quick-start-local.rst

 Next, start the Runhouse server locally on CLI with ``runhouse restart``, and use ``runhouse status`` to print the status and details of the server.
+For printing cluster's status outside the cluser, its name should provided as well: ``runhouse status <cluster_name>``.

 .. code:: ipython3